 Put on a scavenger hunt

 A scavenger hunt works well for all age groups and both genders.
-Hide army men, fake coins or other small items you can purchase from a dollar store or have around the house.
+Hide toy soldiers, fake coins or other small items you can purchase from a dollar store or already have around the house.
 Before guests arrive, scatter the items around the house or outside.
 Depending on the age of the kids, you can leave them out in the open or hide them to make the game more difficult.
 Give each kid a maximum number of items they can find (to avoid hoarding) or have them break into teams to play.

 To make the hunt more challenging for older kids, have it take place in a dark room or outside at night with kids using flashlights or glow sticks.
 If the kids want to play a second time, let the first person to find 10 items create the scavenger hunt for the next round.